aclark4life/geomyidae/CGI.md

 existing directory.

 	C: /base/some/dir/that/does/not/exist?some-arguments	searchterm
-	-> /base exists
+	-> base exists
-	-> /some exists
+	-> some exists
-	-> /dir does not exist
+	-> dir does not exist
 	-> search for index.cgi or index.dcgi in /base/some
-	-> if not found, display directory content
 	-> if found, call index.cgi or index.dcgi as follows:
-		-> $search = »searchterm«
+		-> $search = "searchterm"
-		-> $arguments = »/dir/that/does/not/exist?some-arguments«
+		-> $arguments = "some-arguments"
 		-> $host = server host
 		-> $port = server port
+		-> $traversal = "/dir/that/does/not/exist"
+		-> $selector = "/base/some/dir/that/does/not/exist?some-arguments\tsearchterm"

-## STANDARD CGI
+## Standard CGI

-The file  extension »cgi« switches to  this mode, where the  output of the script is not interpreted at all  by the server and the script needs to send raw content.
+The file  extension "cgi" switches to  this mode, where the  output of the script is not interpreted at all  by the server and the script needs to send raw content.